Originally posted at walkinglion.org

 sorting out this issue (nevermind us in two weeks) as getting these kids

-in school is SO much bigger than one or two development programs.
+SO much bigger than one or two development programs.

 Not